 Any grant proposal or request should include a detailed budget for the project.
 It is important to build in staff time for meeting, planning, and executing the project, materials or capital expenses, and any other expenses you will incur over the course of the project.
 Many funders use the 5-50 rule of thumb to gauge whether their funding will make a significant impact, but not leave a program disproportionately reliant on their funds.
 So think about targeting grants that are no less than 5% and no more than 50% of your project’s budget.

 Have you gotten committed funds from other sources?
 Or have you asked other sources?
 Most funders do not wish to be the sole or primary source of support for a project.
-Be sure to mention inkind contributions you expect, such as meeting space or equipment.
-Is this a pilot project with a limited time-line?
+Be sure to mention in-kind contributions you expect, such as meeting space or equipment.
+Is this a pilot project with a limited timeline?
 Or will it go into the future?
 If so, how do you plan to fund it over time?
-Is it sustainable over the long haul?
+How will you sustain it over the long haul?
+Do you have a diverse range of types of support and a strategy for gaining support (direct and in-kind) from different kinds of givers?

 The cover letter is best written once you have all the other pieces in place.
 It is a good practice to make sure the letter is formatted beautifully, as this is the first impression your donors will have.
 The cover letter is also a good place to remind readers of previous funding, conversations, or other specifics of your professional relationship.